Shareholder Executive: History

 The Shareholder Executive was originally established in September 2003 as part of the Cabinet Office.
 In 2004 it moved to the Department of Trade and Industry (DTI).

-In 2007 the National Audit Office published a report into the Shareholder Executive.
+The National Audit Office published a report into the Shareholder Executive in 2007.
 This was broadly positive but had some misgivings about its location in the DTI.

 Following the split of the DTI in 2007, ShEX moved to the Department for Business, Enterprise and Regulatory Reform (BERR) and then to its successor, the Department for Business, Innovation and Skills (BIS) in 2009.

-The Shareholder Executive was originally involved in the government's nationalisation of Northern Rock and Bradford & Bingley at the start of the banking crisis in 2008.
+Early interventions by the Shareholder Executive included efforts in 2004–2005 to save distressed carmaker MG Rover, followed by successful interventions to protect the UK operations of Jaguar Land Rover and General Motors.
+The Shareholder Executive was involved in the government's nationalisation of Northern Rock and Bradford & Bingley at the start of the banking crisis in 2008.
 It then began the process of splitting off Northern Rock's 'bad bank' mortgage business to form Northern Rock.
 All bank shareholdings were transferred to UK Financial Investments in November 2008.

-In 2011 the Government Property Unit was moved from the Shareholder Executive to the Cabinet Office as part of the new Efficiency and Reform Group.
+In 2011, the Government Property Unit was moved from the Shareholder Executive to the Cabinet Office as part of the new Efficiency and Reform Group.

-In 2015, the government announced that the Shareholder Executive would be transferred to HM Treasury and became subsidiary of UK Government Investments, along with UK Financial Investments.
+In 2015, the government announced that the Shareholder Executive would be transferred to HM Treasury and become a subsidiary of UK Government Investments, along with UK Financial Investments.
 This was due to occur with the end of the government fiscal year on 1 April 2016.

+Key personnel

+The body's first chief executive was Richard Gillingwater, who moved to the chair role in September 2006 and was replaced by Mark Bryant.
+Stephen Lovegrove was chief executive from June 2007 to 2013, when he became the permanent secretary at the Department of Energy & Climate Change.
+Lovegrove was replaced by Mark Russell, who had been deputy chief executive since 2008, and continued as chief executive of UKGI after the 2016 merger.